Hon. Alice Eliza Hubbard1

 Christopher Addison, 1st Viscount Addison 2

-Christopher Addison, 1st Viscount Addison was born on 19 June 1869 at Hogsthorpe, Lincolnshire, England.1 He was the son of Robert Addison and Susan Fanthorpe.1 He married, firstly, Isobel Mackinnon Gray, daughter of Archibald Gray, on 25 March 1902.1 He married, secondly, Beatrice Dorothy Low, daughter of Frederick Percy Low, on 4 November 1937 at St. Mark's Church, Regent's Park, London, England.1 He died on 11 December 1951 at age 82.3
+Christopher Addison, 1st Viscount Addison was born on 19 June 1869 at Hogsthorpe, Lincolnshire, EnglandG.1 He was the son of Robert Addison and Susan Fanthorpe.1 He married, firstly, Isobel Mackinnon Gray, daughter of Archibald Gray, on 25 March 1902.1 He married, secondly, Beatrice Dorothy Low, daughter of Frederick Percy Low, on 4 November 1937 at St. Mark's Church, Regent's Park, London, EnglandG.1 He died on 11 December 1951 at age 82.3

-Christopher Addison, 1st Viscount Addison was educated at Harrogate School, England.1 He graduated from St. Bartholomew's Hospital, London, England, in 1893 with a Doctor of Medicine (M.D.).1 He graduated from St. Bartholomew's Hospital, Oxford, London, England, with a Bachelor of Surgery (B.S.).1 He was invested as a Fellow, Royal College of Surgeons (F.R.C.S.) in 1895.1 He was a Professor of Anatomy between 1896 and 1901 at University of Sheffield, Sheffield, Yorkshire, West Riding, England.1 He was the editor of the Quarterly Medical Journal between 1898 and 1901.1 He held the office of Member of Parliament (M.P.)
-(Liberal) for Shoreditch, Hoxton Division between 1910 and 1918.1 He held the office of Parliamentary Secretary to the Board of Education between 1914 and 1915.1 He held the office of Parliamentary Secretary to the Board of Munitions between 1915 and 1916.1 He was invested as a Privy Counsellor (P.C.) on 27 June 1916.1 He held the office of Minister in Charge of the Reconstruction between 1917 and 1919.1 He held the office of Member of Parliament (M.P.)
-(Liberal) for Shoreditch between 1918 and 1922.1 He held the office of President of the Local Government Board in 1919.1 He held the office of First Minister of Health between 1919 and 1921.1 He held the office of Minister without Portfolio in 1921.1 He wrote the book Politics from Within, 1911-1918, published 1924.1 He wrote the book Practical Socialism, published 1926.1 He held the office of Parliamentary Secretary to the Board of Agriculture between 1929 and 1930.1 He held the office of Member of Parliament (M.P.)
+He was educated at Harrogate School, EnglandG.1 He graduated from St. Bartholomew's Hospital, London, EnglandG, in 1893 with a Doctor of Medicine (M.D.)1 He graduated from St. Bartholomew's Hospital, Oxford, London, EnglandG, with a Bachelor of Surgery (B.S.)1 He was appointed Fellow, Royal College of Surgeons (F.R.C.S.) in 1895.1 He was a Professor of Anatomy between 1896 and 1901 at University of Sheffield, Sheffield, Yorkshire, West Riding, EnglandG.1 He was the editor of the Quarterly Medical Journal between 1898 and 1901.1 He held the office of Member of Parliament (M.P.)
+(Liberal) for Shoreditch, Hoxton Division between 1910 and 1918.1 He held the office of Parliamentary Secretary to the Board of Education between 1914 and 1915.1 He held the office of Parliamentary Secretary to the Board of Munitions between 1915 and 1916.1 He was appointed Privy Counsellor (P.C.) on 27 June 1916.1 He held the office of Minister in Charge of the Reconstruction between 1917 and 1919.1 He held the office of Member of Parliament (M.P.)
+(Liberal) for Shoreditch between 1918 and 1922.1 He held the office of President of the Local Government Board in 1919.1 He held the office of First Minister of Health between 1919 and 1921.1 He held the office of Minister without Portfolio in 1921.1 He wrote the book Politics from Within, 1911-1918, published 1924, 2 volumes (ASIN: B001CGW0IG.)1 He wrote the book Practical Socialism, published 1926 (ASIN: B00087OU3I.)1 He held the office of Parliamentary Secretary to the Board of Agriculture between 1929 and 1930.1 He held the office of Member of Parliament (M.P.)
 (Labour) for Wiltshire, Swindon Division between 1929 and 1931.1 He held the office of Minister of Agriculture and Fisheries between 1930 and 1931.1 He wrote the book Four and a Half Years: A Personal Diary from June 1914 to Jan.
 1919, published 1934.1 He held the office of Member of Parliament (M.P.)
 (Labour) for Wiltshire, Swindon Division between 1934 and 1935.1 He was created 1st Baron Addison, of Stallingborough, co.
 Lincoln [U.K.] on 22 May 1937.1 He held the office of Secretary of State for Dominion Affairs between July 1945 and October 1947.3 He held the office of Leader of the House of Lords between July 1945 and 1951.3 He was created 1st Viscount Addison, of Stallingborough, co.
-Lincoln [U.K.] on 2 July 1945.3 He was invested as a Knight, Order of the Garter (K.G.) in 1946.3 He held the office of Lord Privy Seal between 1947 and 1951.3 He held the office of Paymaster-General between 1948 and 1949.3 He held the office of Chairman of the Medical Research Council between 1948 and 1951.3 He held the office of Lord of the President Council in 1951.3 He has an extensive biographical entry in the Dictionary of National Biography.4
+Lincoln [U.K.] on 2 July 1945.3 He was appointed Knight, Order of the Garter (K.G.) in 1946.3 He held the office of Lord Privy Seal between 1947 and 1951.3 He held the office of Paymaster-General between 1948 and 1949.3 He held the office of Chairman of the Medical Research Council between 1948 and 1951.3 He held the office of Lord of the President Council in 1951.3 He has an extensive biographical entry in the Dictionary of National Biography.4

 Children of Christopher Addison, 1st Viscount Addison and Isobel Mackinnon Gray